balena-io/docs/pages/learn/deploy/deployment.md

 - Dockerfile
 - package.json

 This resolution mechanism looks at the files in the root of the directory you are deploying.
-If it finds a `docker-compose.yml` file it will ignore all the other types and build a multicontainer release based on the service specification in the `docker-compose.yml` .
+If it finds a `docker-compose.yml` file it will ignore all the other types and build a multicontainer release based on the service specification in the `docker-compose.yml` file.

-If there is no `docker-compose.yml` specified, the resolution system will assume a single container deployment and will build based on a `Dockerfile.*` file.
+If `docker-compose.yml` is not specified, the resolution system will assume a single container deployment and will build based on a `Dockerfile.*` file.
 These dockerfiles can have extensions of `.<device-type>`, `<.arch>` or `.template` and the build system will use the most appropriate file based on the targeted device or application.
 This is best described with an example.

 In our example at the root of our project repo we have the following `Dockerfile.*` files:
 ```